 The Shire's rural landscapes drive our economy.
-Our strategic location on a national freight and tourist route, access to Sydney, Newcastle, and Armidale airports as well as access to a substantial regional population all provide an advantage that can be capitalised on.
+Our strategic location on a national freight and tourist route, access to Sydney, Newcastle, Tamworth and Armidale airports as well as access to a substantial regional population all provide an advantage that may be further developed.
 The Shire's agriculture and tourism industries have demonstrated resilience and capacity to adapt in the face of significant climatic, economic and policy challenges.
 These adaptions have included modernisation, increasing productivity, maintaining and enhancing environmental sustainability, and remaining competitive in a global market.